vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 ## What to Do Next <a id="whatnext"></a>

-If you are using the Create Virtual Container Host wizard, the bridge network and the public network are the only networks for which it is mandatory to configure a port group.
-To apply default settings to the other networks, click **Next** to configure [VCH Security](vch_security.md) settings.
+If you are using the Create Virtual Container Host wizard, the bridge network and the public network are the only networks that it is mandatory to configure.

 To configure advanced network settings, remain on the Configure Networks page, and see the following topics: